Angham: 2001–2003: New image, independence and liberalism

 Omry Maak ("My Life With You"), Angham's sixteenth studio album, was released in 2003 and produced by the same record company as its precedent.
 It comprised more R&B, Rock 'n' Roll and ballad songs, many of them arranged by Fahd.
-"Omry Maak" and "Arrefha Beya" ("Introduce Me To Her") tracks reached number one in the Middle East, in a time where the industry witnessed the release of unsuccessful records from fellow Arabic artists.
+"Omry Maak" and "Arrefha Beya" ("Introduce Me To Her") tracks reached number one in the Middle East, in a time when the industry witnessed the release of unsuccessful records from fellow Arabic artists.
 Media reception of "Omry Maak" was in majority enthusiastic, with the Riyad Newspaper saying the album is like "a state of euphoric love between the loss of human senses and the phenomena of passion in its ultimate summit".

 Omry Maak was Angham's third best selling record in her career.
 She accused Alam El Phan of under-promoting the record: "The current situation that I am living in my professional career is not positive.
 I'm getting a lot of negative feedback from certain corporate people.
 I wanted to be free from Alam El Phan", she replied upon the news of her separation from Alam El Phan, adding that the owner of her company refused to let her film Arrefha Beya as her second music video.
 There were many promises that he did not accomplish.
 In 2004, Angham released "Khaleeny Maak" ("Keep Me With You") single on St Valentine's Day.
 It was broadcast on the radio and later on released on the Internet.
 The track features Fahd's first singing attempt alongside the artist.